Joint Distillation for Fast Likelihood Evaluation and Sampling in Flow-based Models: Method

 where the first two terms optimize for the sampling flow map $\Phi_X$: $\mathcal{L}_{\textsc{vm}}$ enforces the instantaneous velocity matching (i.e. the tangent condition, which is often enforced by the flow matching loss in practice), while $\mathcal{L}_{\mathrm{u}}$ enforces one of the flow map conditions from Proposition~\ref{prop:flow-map-condition} for $\Phi_X$.
 Similarly, the last two terms optimize for the likelihood flow map $\Phi_Z$: $\mathcal{L}_{\mathrm{div}}$ matches the instantaneous divergence, and $\mathcal{L}_{\mathrm{D}}$ ensures that $\Phi_Z$ satisfies the conditions needed for the joint flow map $\Phi_Y$ to be valid according to the conditions in Proposition~\ref{prop:main:flow_char}.
+We provide the pseudocode for the general recipe of F2D2 training in Algorithm~\ref{alg:f2d2}.